earnestt1234/seedir/seedir/gettingstarted.md

 ```

 Each style is basically a collection of string "tokens" which are combined to form the header of each printed line (based on the depth and folder structure).
-You can see these tokens using `seedir.get_styleargs()`:
+You can see these tokens using `seedir.printing.get_styleargs()`:

 ```python
 >>> sd.get_styleargs('emoji')